mims-harvard/MedTok/README.md

 ids = tokenizer.encode("E11.9")
 embed = tokenizer.embed("E11.9")
 ```

+If you want to use the tokenized embedding for each medical code, please download it from [mims-harvard/MedTok](add_links) or [code2embeddings.json.zip](https://doi.org/10.7910/DVN/7XNT3M) directly.
+And the downloaded embedding file could be put into 'MedTok/embedding.npy' to run EHR or QA tasks based on MedTok.

 ### 🏥MedTok for EHR
 Please first download EHR datasets to 'Dataset/EHR/{EHR_dataset_name}', and then run: